ShinThant3010/chat-with-pdf/README.md

 ## Features

-- **PDF-based RAG QA**: Answers user questions using OpenAI grounded in ingested PDFs.
+- **PDF-based RAG QA**: Answer user questions using OpenAI grounded in ingested PDFs.
-- **Web Search Fallback**: If the answer is not in the PDFs, performs real-time web search (Tavily).
+- **Web Search Fallback**: If the answer is not in the PDFs, perform real-time web search (Tavily).
-- **Clarifier Agent**: Detects ambiguous questions and prompts the user for clarification.
+- **Clarifier Agent**: Detect ambiguous questions and prompts the user for clarification.
-- **Session Memory**: Remembers each user’s chat history for follow-up questions in the same session.
+- **Session Memory**: Remember each user’s chat history for follow-up questions in the same session.
 - **Modular Agents**: Clean separation for clarification, PDF RAG, and web search agents.
 - **Dockerized**: Easy to run anywhere, with or without Docker Compose.